jarnobogaert9/private-blockchain/README.md

 ### 2. Create the Genesis block

 You will notice that we have several files now.
 We will use the one that has just the network name in it.
-For example if you have entered "myownchain" when Puppeth asked for a network name then you wille see different files in your directory containing myownchain in the name of the files.
+For example if you have entered "privatechain" when Puppeth asked for a network name then you wil see different files in your directory containing privatechain in the name of the files.
 We will use this one `'privatechain.json'`.

 > Notice that if you entered something else when Puppeth asked for this, that you use the name that you specified before.